gicmo/bolt/HACKING.md

 Patches
 =======

-Patches should be submitted in the form of pull requests at [github][github].
+Patches should be submitted in the form of merge requests at [gitlab][gitlab].

 Coding style